GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-19.md

 This rule does not apply to subpackages.
 It is acceptable for `com.google.i18n.charactersets.Latin1` to have different Maven coordinates than `com.google.i18n.Localization`; for example, `com.google.foo:i18n-charactersets`.
-It is alsoacceptable K to publish classes from both `com.google.i18n` and `com.google.i18n.charactersets` under the same group ID and artifact ID.
+It is also acceptable to publish classes from both `com.google.i18n` and `com.google.i18n.charactersets` under the same group ID and artifact ID.
 Similarly, it is fine to publish completely different packages such as `com.google.foo` and `org.example.bar` under the same group ID and artifact ID.